MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/concept-what-are-web-services.md

 + inputs and outputs (dataframes are assumed)
 + code (only serialized models are supported)

 Realtime web services do not support arbitrary code and only accept models created with the supported functions from packages installed with the product.
-See the following sections for a list of supported functions by language and package.
+See the following sections for the list of supported functions by language and package.

 **See a realtime web service deployment example: [R](../operationalize/how-to-deploy-web-service-publish-manage-in-r.md#realtime-example)  |  [Python](../operationalize/python/how-to-deploy-manage-web-services.md#realtime-example)**